 Right and Left Heart Catheterization

-A right and left heart catheterization measures the heart's ability to pump blood to the rest of the body and how well the main valves of the heart are working.
+A right and left heart catheterization measure the heart's ability to pump blood to the rest of the body and how well the main valves of the heart are working.
 A catheter is inserted through the groin area into the right and left side of the heart.
 Pressure measurements are recorded in the various chambers of the heart.

 Coronary atherectomy is a procedure performed to remove plaque, calcium buildup or blood clots from the coronary arteries.
 Specialized catheters, inserted into the groin artery, work in different ways to remove foreign matter from the heart arteries.